facebookincubator/katran/README.md

 layer 4 load balancing forwarding plane.
 Katran leverages [`XDP infrastructure`](https://www.iovisor.org/technology/xdp) from the kernel to provide an in-kernel facility for fast packet's processing.

-### Katran's key features:
+## Katran's key features

 1. Blazing fast (especially w/ XDP in driver mode).
 2. Performance scaling linearly with a number of NIC's RX queues.
 3. RSS friendly encapsulation.

-See the detailed features' description below -
+See the detailed features' description below :

-### Documentation's sections:
+## Documentation's sections

 1. [`README`](README.md) (this file) - a generic overview of katran.
 2. [`USAGE`](USAGE.md) - the detailed description of how katran's library can be used, configured or changed.
 3. [`DEVELOPING`](DEVELOPING.md) - description of how developing process looks like: how to build and test katran.
 4. [`EXAMPLE`](EXAMPLE.md) - output of how to run provided examples (thrift and [`gRPC services`](https://grpc.io/docs/), which leverage katran library)

-### Examples of usage:
+## Examples of usage

 We provide simple examples of katran library usage w/ thrift and gRPC endpoints.
 Please refer to [`Examples`](EXAMPLE.md) for more detailed information.

-### Installation:
+## Installation

 We provide a shell script that automates the build of katran for Ubuntu 18.04.
 To build and install katran library and thrift/gRPC examples - you need to run `build_katran.sh` script.
 It should take care of all the required dependencies.
-If you need to build it for other Linux distributions, you need to make sure that -
+If you need to build it for other Linux distributions, you need to make sure that :

 1. it runs on recent linux kernel (4.13+)
 2. you have installed: